garbados/couchdb/share/doc/src/intro.rst

 Introduction
 ============

-There are two interfaces to CouchDB, the built-in Futon web-based interface and the CouchDB API accessed through the HTTP REST interface.
+There are two interfaces to Cloudant, the built-in Futon web-based interface and the Cloudant API accessed through the HTTP REST interface.
-The former is the simplest way to view and monitor your CouchDB installation and perform a number of basic database and system operations.
+The former is the simplest way to view and monitor your Cloudant installation and perform a number of basic database and system operations.
 More information on using the Futon interface can be found in :ref:`using-futon`.

-The primary way to interact with the CouchDB API is to use a client library or other interface that provides access to the underlying functionality through your chosen language or platform.
-However, since the API is supported through HTTP REST, you can interact with your CouchDB with any solution that supports the HTTP protocol.
+The primary way to interact with the Cloudant API is to use a client library or other interface that provides access to the underlying functionality through your chosen language or platform.
+However, since the API is supported through HTTP REST, you can interact with your Cloudant with any solution that supports the HTTP protocol.

 There are a number of different tools that talk the HTTP protocol and allow you to set and configure the necessary information.
 One tool for